Runpython-IntroProgramming/Final-Project/functional.md

 # Head Soccer

-This is a version of the popular game "Head Soccer," in which two players attempt to hit a soccer ball into the opposing goal in a two-dimensional world.
+This is a version of the popular game "Head Soccer," in which two players attempt to hit a soccer ball into an opposing goal while defending their goal in a two-dimensional world.
 This version is perhaps more related to "Slime Soccer," which is a more simplified version of the game.

 The game can be played in browser via Brython at the following link: http://runpython.com/?user=davidwilson826&repo=Final-Project&name=HeadSoccer.py.
 No installation is required.